 Module 2: General Knowledge of Income Tax

 Module 2 explains the scope of tax, basis of taxation, and the general principles governing the deductibility of expenses.
-It also provides an overview of four specific regimes of deductions and allowances, namely, capital allowances, industrial building allowances, deduction for qualifying renovation and refurbishment expenditure, and deduction in respect of trade losses and donations.
+It also provides an overview of four specific regimes of deductions and allowances, namely, capital allowances, industrial building allowances, deduction in respect of trade losses and donations.
 The tax treatment for the unabsorbed deductions and allowances will also be discussed.
 The final part of the module covers the aspect of tax administration.

 - Scope of taxation